-If you click "Save" instead of "OK", you can save Minolta-RAW files with names and in folders of your choice according to the setting in the "Open the Minolta-RAW File" window.
+If you click "Save" in the "Open the Minolta-RAW File" window, you can save Minolta RAW files that header information is renewed with names and in folders of your choice according to the setting in the "Open the Minolta-RAW File" window.
 See the next page for details.